-Speck led the other into the others into the cave and down the first part where natural light still showed something.
+Speck led the others into the cave and down the first part where natural light still showed something.
 The air had changed and now instead of the rain cleansed smell they had all grown used to, this was a dark dank smell thicker than normal air.

 Speck and Joel were conscious that they had nothing of substance to light the pathway ahead.
 Assuming, of course, there was a pathway.
 The mobiles had all died and the one torch was no faint and fading.
 They had used some of their clothes to make some simple torches, torn up and wrapped around the end of a stick – each one of the carried one.
 With no oil or wax, these torches relied on setting fire to these damp rags.